GerhardR/kfusion/README.md

 Done
 -----
+- CMake build system (contributed by Hartmut Seichter)
+- fixed a substantial bug in tracking
 - improved raycasting by an implementation closer to the paper.
 This also seems to take care of the following issue:
     - tracking works much better with a detailed model and sharp bounds on normals (0.9), problem for low resultion ?
 - replaced libcvd with GLUT in the master branch